Hydra2206/beach-terraform-to-k8s/README.md

 # beach-terraform-to-k8s
-Creating a project for resume &amp; learning how to create CI/CD pipeline for Terraform code, k8s, docker &amp; learning
+Creating a project for resume and learning how to create CI/CD pipeline for automate infra provisioning with Terraform, build container, push images, automated rollout to k8s cluster, with automatic rollbacks if apply fails.

 1/12/2025 - EKS cluster + Node group create karna sikha hu Terraform code ke through